 Anyone who has gotten to know us over the years knows that my grandparents have played a huge part in our lives and in the lives of our kids.
 We loved being near them and took the opportunity to see them whenever we could.
 Now that both have passed on, we really believe that they have been encouraging us to explore the world and take this opportunity.
 And we definitely carry them in our hearts.

 Okay, so those are the big questions we’ve been getting about moving to Puerto Rico.

-In a nutshell, we’re here, we’re loving it and we’re excited about what’s to come.
+In a nutshell, we’re here, we’re loving it, and we’re excited about what’s to come.
 And we are so grateful that we took a leap of faith almost a decade ago when I started to sell products online.
 That one choice changed the course of our family’s life, and it’s been such a remarkable journey.

 If you want to be going places too—whether it’s moving to an island or just in business or life, do it.
 There is some hard work involved, but it’s so dang worth it.

-So now on with the nitty gritty of the move….to help anyone that may be interested in coming down to Puerto Rico!
+So now on with the nitty-gritty of the move….to help anyone that may be interested in coming down to Puerto Rico!

-House Hunting When Moving to Puerto Rico:
+House hunting in Puerto Rico: